wp-plugins/add-to-any/README.txt

 * Includes all <a href="http://www.addtoany.com/services/">services</a>
 * Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)
 * WordPress optimized with asynchronous script loading
-* Localized in English, Chinese, Spanish, Japanese, French, Portuguese, Italian, Dutch, Danish, Catalan, Persian, Russian, Turkish, Albanian, Romanian, Belarusian, Greek
+* Localized in English, Chinese, Spanish, Japanese, French, Portuguese, Italian, Dutch, Danish, Catalan, Persian, Russian, Turkish, Albanian, Romanian, Belarusian, Greek, Irish
 * Easily customizable for beginners or advanced users, and highly extensible for developers and designers
 * Many more publisher and user features!

-After **years of active development**, over **1.75 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
+After **years of active development**, over **1.8 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
 We hope it's perfect for everyone by version 1.0.

 <a href="http://www.addtoany.com/share_save" title="Share">Share this</a> plugin